Climate emergency declaration: Subsequent developments

 In September 2021, Mauritius joined the list of countries calling for a State of Climate Emergency.
 The recommendation was made by the National Youth Environment (NYEC) Chairperson, Dr. Zaheer Allam, and announced by the Environment Minister, Kavy Ramano, after the first sitting of the Interministerial Council on Climate Change.
-A novel approach has been introduced which involves analyzing past society's and how they have dealt with other types of disasters.
+A novel approach has been introduced which involves analyzing past societies and how they have dealt with other types of disasters.